ar-51/ar-51.github.io/docs/System Calibration/Device_calibration.md

 # Device Calibration
 {: .no_toc }

-By default, every device has its own coordinate system.\
- By performing device calibration, all devices agree on a common coordinate system.
+Each VR device initially uses its own coordinate origin.
+Device calibration aligns those coordinates to the server’s global coordinate system so all clients agree on position and orientation.
 {: .fs-6 .fw-300 }